eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 - `kdevuser` and `kdevpass`: A developer username and password that will be granted access to this deployment of Codewind.
 The `cwctl` command creates the user and adds it to the realm if it does not exist.
 - `ingress`: The ingress domain for your cloud environment.

 ## Run the Codewind CLI command
-To install Codewind AND AND ASSOCIATED KEYCLOAK?, enter the following example command:
+To install Codewind and an associated Keycloak, enter the following example command:
+(^^^ Mark: `and an associated Keycloak`)

 ```
 ./cwctl --insecure install remote \